totocaster/metalsmith-tags/README.md

     // metalsmith-templates plugin.
 The `template` property is deprecated here
     // as well but still available for use.
     // template:'/partials/tag.hbt',
+    // ------
+    // Normalize special characters like ØçßÜ to their ASCII equivalents ocssü
+    // makes use of the value assigned to the 'slug' property below
+    normalize: true,
     // provide posts sorted by 'date' (optional)
     sortBy: 'date',
     // sort direction (optional)